dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

         source: aws
     ```

-    You'll find this rule defined in-line on the CloudFormation template [here](dynatrace-aws-s3-log-forwarder-configuration.yaml#L60-L67), which you can modify to tailor it to your needs.
-To configure explicit log forwarding rules, look at the [docs/log_forwarding.md](docs/log_forwarding.md) documentation.
+    You'll find this rule defined in-line on the CloudFormation template [here](dynatrace-aws-s3-log-forwarder-configuration.yaml#L60-L67), which you can modify and tailor it to your needs.
+To configure explicit log forwarding rules, visit  the [docs/log_forwarding.md](docs/log_forwarding.md) documentation.

     To deploy the configuration, execute the following command: